h2oai/py-repo/scipy/README.md

-# Steps for building new numpy wheels
+# Steps for building new scipy wheels

 On a PPC machine run the following docker command (note: this may take up to an hour):
 ```